 Jeffrey Magelitz, now in his mid-40s, a resident of Chester, Ill., for years had provided counseling to inmates at the Vienna facility.
 Unfortunately, he could have used some debt counseling.
 He and his wife had accumulated about $225,000 in debt, … Read More ➡

-On July 1, Elmer Ray Booker, former financial secretary of International Longshoremen’s Association Local 1530, was sentenced in U.S. District Court for the Southern District of Texas to five years of probation for embezzling $42,018 in funds from the Houston union.
-He also was ordered to serve 100 hours of community service and pay $39,517 in restitution plus a $100 special assessment.
-Booker had pleaded guilty this February after being indicted in March 2015.
-The actions follow a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On November 7, Bernadine Bell, former treasurer of International Alliance of Theatrical Stage Employees Local 757, was sentenced in U.S. District Court for the Eastern District of Michigan to 30 days of incarceration and three years of supervised release for embezzling $73,000 in funds from the Detroit union.
+She also was ordered to pay $55,600 in restitution on top of the $17,400 she already paid, plus a $100 special assessment.
+Bell had pleaded guilty in July after being charged in June.
+The actions follow a probe by the Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡

-On June 30, Michael Schofield, former secretary-treasurer of Brotherhood of Maintenance of Way Employees Local 1046, pleaded guilty in U.S. District Court for the Northern District of Illinois to falsifying financial records in order to conceal embezzlement of $31,850 in funds during 2012-13 from the Plainfield, Ill. union.
-Schofield had been charged in a one-count information a week earlier.
+On October 24, Devon Madray, president of Security, Police and Fire Professionals of America (SPFPA) Local 119, pleaded guilty in U.S. District Court for the Eastern District of Michigan to one count of embezzling $20,097 in funds from the Roseville (suburban Detroit) union.
+He had been indicted in July.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡